-Fiberglass is strong and resilient, having weathered the test of time on ship hulls.
-It can hold up under saltwater, pounding waves, and the wear and tear of transit, so it can surely withstand any punishment as a door.
+Fiberglass is strong and resilient building products, having weathered the test of time on ship hulls.
+This kind of doors material can hold up under saltwater, pounding waves, and the wear and tear of transit, so it can surely withstand any punishment as a door.

 Fiberglass is extremely low maintenance.
 It is made of glass fiber and resin, so its seasonal contraction/expansion is minimal and will mirror the same shifts as the glass it holds.
 Even if you live at the coast, these doors will withstand whatever Mother Nature has in store.

 One of the primary benefits of fiberglass is that it can be painted.
 Fiberglass also won’t face any issues related to weather, such as warping or rot.
 A wooden veneer can be added to the interior of the window frame, providing a warmth and attractiveness that other materials can’t match.

 Fiberglass doors come either plain or clad in wood.
 You can select from an array of factory-standard colors or from custom paints.
 Factory paint is guaranteed never to peel or eggshell.
 In fact, Milgard fiberglass doors come with a Full Lifetime Warranty with Glass Breakage.

 These doors will be sure to please.
 Fiberglass conducts a minimum of heat and cold, and the double-paned glass keeps the elements contained.
 Fiberglass works so well for framing that we wonder how we ever managed without it.